 Why do you need to provide references?
 Companies ask for references to verify the information included on your resume and get insight into your character.

-Review our guide for providing references for tips on how to create your reference list.
+guide for providing references for tips on how to create your reference list.